Current Lead Principals and Resident Principals

 Justin West

-My passion for education is student-centered, rooted in equity and illuminated by the thought that all students can learn and positively impact the world.
-Reflecting on own my educational experiences, I know the importance of having educators who show their care for students as people and not numbers.
-We must show up for all our students the best we can to break barriers that persist in their lives.
+My passion for education is student-centered, rooted in equity, and illuminated by the thought that all students can learn and positively impact the world.
+Reflecting on my own educational experiences, I know the importance of having educators who show their care for students as people and not numbers.
+I believe we must show up for all our students the best we can to break barriers that persist in their lives.

 Michelle LaFlure